Interested in Executive Coaching? Join us at one of the Open Events

 A few weeks ago I was attending a training course in the US as part of my induction in my role as Group Chair for Vistage – the world’s largest CEO organisation.
 It was a fascinating week for all sorts of reasons and, on the Tuesday afternoon, we had a session on giving challenging feedback, or ‘carefrontation’ as it was called by our facilitators.
 Now Ian and I have done a lot of work on feedback over the years and we devote a chapter to it in our own book so I wasn’t expecting any dramatic revelations.
 Sure enough the session started with sound advice I had come across many times before including a five step model for giving feedback similar to the one Ian and I recommend in Challenging Coaching.
 We then moved on to look at eight words that should be avoided in giving challenging feedback and that is where things got very interesting.

-The eight words to avoid were revealed as:-
+The eight words to avoid when giving feedback were revealed as:

 Some of these I immediately recognised as ‘no-go’ areas such as ‘never’, ’always’, ’why’ and ‘should’.
 I have often been taught that these generalised and accusative words will provoke a defensive and hostile reaction.
 However, it was the last two words that caught my eye.
 How can you possibly deliver feedback without using the words ‘you’ and ‘your’?
 What purpose could there be in missing out these words?
 My colleagues in the group had similar reservations and a noisy debate struck up.
 Our facilitators brought the debate to a halt through a demonstration where they contrasted the following two pieces of feedback:-